A Cartan type identity for isoparametric hypersurfaces in symmetric spaces: Basic notions

 \section{Basic notions}

-In this section, we recall basic notions which are used in the proof of Theorems A and B. Some of the notions is not well-known for experts of this topic.
-Hence we shall explain them in detail.
-Let $M$ be a complete connected (oriented embbedded) hypersurface in a (general) Riemannian manifold $N$.
-If sufficiently close parallel hypersurfaces of $M$ are of constant mean curvature, then $M$ is called an {\it isoparametric hypersurface}.
-This notion is the hypersurface version of an isoparametric submanifold with flat section is defined in [HLO], where we note that they defined this notion without the assumption of the completeness.

-Next we recall the notion of an equifocal hypersurface in a symmetric space.
+In this section, we recall basic notions which are used in the proof of Theorems A and B. First we recall the notion of an equifocal hypersurface in a symmetric space.
 Let $M$ be a complete (oriented embedded) hypersurface in a symmetric space $N=G/K$ and fix a global unit normal vector field $v$ of $M$.
 Let $\gamma_{v_x}$ be the normal geodesic of $M$ with $\gamma_{v_x}'(0)=v_x$, where $x\in M$ and $\gamma_{v_x}'(0)$ is the velocity vector of $\gamma_{v_x}$ at $0$.
 If $\gamma_{v_x}(s_0)$ is a focal point of $M$ along $\gamma_{v_x}$, then $s_0$ is called a {\it focal radius of} $M$ {\it at} $x$.
 Denote by ${\cal FR}_{M,x}$ the set of all focal radii of $M$ at $x$.
 If $M$ is compact and if ${\cal FR}_{M,x}$ is independent of the choice of $x$, then it is called an {\it equifocal hypersurface}.
 This notion is the hypersurface version of an equifocal submanifold defined in [TT].